oroinc/documentation/commerce/user_guide/payment/prerequisites/authorizenet.rst

 .. begin

-To start using Authorize.Net with OroCommerce application, complete the following:
+To start using Authorize.Net with the OroCommerce application, complete the following:

 1. Sign up for the Authorize.Net service and configure it.